mercmobily/simpleDeclare/README.md

     // typeof( DerivedClass.classMethod ) => function

 * Only single inheritance is supported.
-For multiple inheritance, just inherit multiple times
+However, Mixins ARE supported

 * The function `this.inherited( arguments )` will call the constructor of the first matching class going up the chain, even if its direct parent doesn't implement that method.
 So, if class `A` defines `m()`, and class `B` inherits from `A`, and class `C` inherits from `B`, then `C` can call `this.inherited(arguments)` in `m()` and expect `A`'s `m()` to be called even if `B` doesn't implement `m()` at all.
 (You may need to read this sentence a couple of times before it makes perfect sense)